novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 The two people Woo Sang-won mentioned were his brother Lee Jung-woo and Oh Min-woo.

-“By now, they should be visiting Alta Vista to discuss in-depth about business cooperation.”
+“By now, they should be visiting AltaVist to discuss in-depth about business cooperation.”

 (Then they will feel the same as I did.)

 “What kind of feeling did you have, Team Leader Woo?”

-(The feeling that the world, and further, Jungle, is watching Korea?)
+(The feeling that the world, is watching Korea and Jungle?)

 Was this person also becoming full of national pride, or ‘Jungle pride’?